RunLLM/gitbook/integrations/adding-an-integration/connecting-to-k8s-cluster.md

 * A unique name for your Kubernetes connection.
 * Absolute path to the `kubeconfig` file.
 * The cluster name.
-You can find this on
+You can find this in your `kubeconfig` file.

 You should be good to go!
 Let us know if you run into any issues with your Kubernetes integrations on our community [Slack](https://slack.aqueducthq.com) or on [GitHub](https://github.com/aqueducthq/aqueduct/issues/new).